TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 ### 1. This Isn't Medical Advice

 While I've spent most of my life in hospitals with doctors (more on that later), I'm not a doctor and the things I'm saying here are not to be considered medical advice.
-Heck, they're not supposed to be considered _any_ advice—this is just a personal experience.
-I hate unsolicited advice so far be it from me to give it.
+Heck, they're not supposed to be considered _any_ advice—this is just personal experience.
+I hate unsolicited advice, so far be it from me to give it.

 ### 2. You're Probably Fine